 Casey L. Miller, Associate, Dechert

-This year, we have general registration.
+Steven R. Wall, Global Managing Partner, Morgan Lewis.* This year, the Institute for Well-Being in Law has general registration.
 When you register for Well-Being Week in Law, you’ll have access to the online event platform where all webinars will be available.
 Register for WWIL.

 2:30 PM-4:30 PM: Exploring the Connection between Well-Being and Identity in the Legal Profession: The Importance of Supportive Workplaces and Allyship (Hosted by the Committee for Public Counsel Services)